 - Mix marinade seasonings.
 Add ground cumin, ground coriander, and cinnamon to a large bowl.
 Next, add salt, turmeric, paprika, cilantro, the cooked onion and garlic, mint, olive oil, and the juice from half a lemon.
 Mix everything well.
 If necessary, you can add a cup of chicken stock or water.

 - Marinate the chicken.
 Combine marinade mixture with a cup of chicken stock or water.
 Then add the chicken breasts and coat with marinade.
 Cover or place in zipper bag and refrigerate for 2-4 hours to marinate.

 Grill the chicken

-- Remove meat from marinade.
-Once you’re ready to cook, remove the chicken from the marinade.
+- Remove chicken from marinade.
+Once you’re ready to cook, remove the meat from the marinade.
 Let as much of the liquid drip off the chicken as possible and lightly pat it down.